-This extended cold, snow and ice created a chain of events starting with our local producers and running through our delivery systems, end users, servers and customers.
-Buy Fresh Buy Local Hampton Roads partners provided this insight into their experiences during the past week and what they expect of the near future.
+This extended cold, snow and ice created a chain of events starting with our local producers and running through our delivery systems, end-users, servers and customers.
+Buy Fresh Buy Local Hampton Roads partners provided this insight into their experiences during the past week and what they expect in the near future.
 We can all play a part in supporting our local food system through the coming weeks.

 1. In the next few weeks visit restaurants, stores and markets that use and sell local products as much as you can.

 2. Be aware that menus may have limited local offerings.
 Choose the local sweet potato soup over the nonlocal kale soup if you like them both.

 3. Remember your favourite servers while eating out.
 They’ve most likely lost income.
 Tip them for a job well done.

 4. Be patient.
 Farmers’ markets will have more local food available eventually, as will restaurants and food stores.
 If the menu or shelves don’t have your favourite winter items, try something different.